-Because a landing page has so many elements, it’s daunting to ensure every element works in harmony with all the other elements
+Because a lead capture page has so many elements, it’s daunting to ensure every element works in harmony with all the other elements

-Got any landing page tips to improve conversion rate?
+Got any landing page tips to improve conversion rates?
 Share them in the comments.

 Loved this article?
 Share it with your friends.